dartmouthrobotics/underwater_color_enhance/README.md

 Overall:
 * Time optimize color enhancement.
   * Currently it takes ~7 ms to enhance an image (1920 x 1080).
-* Go through third-party installations to check if instructions are up to date.

 New Model Method:
 * Wideband veiling light [FUTURE]: